Nam Xay Viewpoint in Vang Vieng Laos

 You can easily get around Vang Vieng town on foot, but if you’re hoping to get over to the rice paddies, blue lagoons and waterfall then you’ll want to rent a bicycle or scooter.
 Alternatively, you can also rent a UTV, which looks like a desert buggy.

-You can expect to pay approximately 80-100,000 Kip to rent the scooter for the day, or 25-35,000 Kip to rent a bicycle for the day.
 There are also lots of tuk tuks that are available for hire – just make sure you agree on a price before you hop in or ask your hotel to book on your behalf.
-You can expect to pay approximately 250,000 Kip (30 USD) to rent a tuk tuk for 6 hours, including waiting time.
+You can expect to pay approximately 30 USD to rent a tuk tuk for 6 hours, including waiting time.

 Is Vang Vieng safe to visit?

-In my opinion, yes – Vang Vieng is safe to visit for solo female travelers, couples or even families with young children.
-Vang Vieng is fairly laid back and people are friendly, though English comprehension is slightly lower than in bigger cities like Luang Prabang or Vientiane.
+Vang Vieng is fairly laid back and people are friendly, though English comprehension can sometimes be slightly lower than in bigger cities like Luang Prabang or Vientiane.

 There are no major scams in Vang Vieng, but you should always count your money after you get it exchanged (the large denominations can be confusing), and ensure that you agree on a price with tuk tuk drivers before you get in.
 One commonly reported scam in Vang Vieng is that gas stations may not always reset the counter before filling your tank, and you end up paying more.
 Make sure you watch the attendant hit the reset button.